News & Events

 Ambassador Stories

-About “More Than A Label”
+About “More Than a Label”

 With this campaign, we hope to raise awareness of the stigma towards persons with mental health conditions, celebrate the resilience and strength of people in recovery, and educate and equip the public with mental health knowledge.
 We believe this will facilitate more conversation in mental health, which will in turn help destigmatise mental health in Hong Kong.